charlottewright/Polyommatus_atlantica_MS/1_genome/README.md

 [length_and_genes](<https://github.com/charlottewright/P_atlantica_genome/tree/main/1_genome/length_and_genes>)

 Contains the code and data needed to generate the length and gene distribution histograms shown in Figure 1B and 1C.
+These are plotted using an R script (plot_merians_vs_repeat_density.R)

 [repeat_landscape](<https://github.com/charlottewright/P_atlantica_genome/tree/main/1_genome/repeat_landscape>)